amansyayf/Dreambooth_LoRA/README.md

 <!-- #endregion -->

 ## LORA rank
-Here it can be seen that as the rank increases, the quality increases.
+Here it can be seen that as the rank increases, the quality increases, but diversity decreases.
 However, with it the use of memory and training parameters abruptly increases.

 Columns of pictures represent seeds [1000, 2000, 3000, 4000] starting from the left.